Louis Jadot - Duc de Magenta Chassagne-Montrachet 1er Cru Morgeot Clos de la Chapelle (Monopole) 2019

 Robert Parker - Wine Advocate

-The Chassagne-Montrachet 1er Cru Morgeot Clos de la Chapelle (Duc de Magenta) 2019 is another success, offering aromas of crisp stone fruit, orange oil, buttered toast, struck flint, and iodine.
-Medium-bodied to full-bodied, deep and complete, this is a silky, layered and textured wine with lively acidity and a long, expansive finish.
+The 2019 Chassagne-Montrachet 1er Cru Morgeot Clos de la Chapelle (Duc de Magenta) is another standout, offering aromas of crisp stone fruit, orange oil, buttered toast, struck flint, and iodine.
+Medium-bodied to full-bodied, deep and complex, this is a silky, layered, and textured wine with lively acidity and a long, expansive finish.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France